fadlytanjung/langchain-tools-project/README.md

 ### Interactive Testing

-The project includes a Jupyter notebook (`langgraph-notebook.ipynb`) for interactive testing and experimentation:
+The project includes a Jupyter notebook (`graph-notebook.ipynb`) for interactive testing and experimentation:

 ```bash
 # Install Jupyter (if not already installed)